allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 Throught _mongo-migration-stream_ implementation we've kept in our minds that _migrator_ user should be aware what's happening within his/her migration.
 For that reason _mongo-migration-stream_ exposes data about migration in multiple different ways:

-- Logs - _migrator_ logs all important information, so user can verify what's happening with the migration by analyzing log file,
+- Logs — _migrator_ logs all important information, so user can verify what's happening with the migration by analyzing log file,

-- Periodical checks - when all migrated collections are in _synchronization_ process, _migrator_ starts a periodical check for each collection verifying, if all the data has been migrated, making collection on _destination database_ ready to use,
+- Periodical checks — when all migrated collections are in _synchronization_ process, _migrator_ starts a periodical check for each collection verifying, if all the data has been migrated, making collection on _destination database_ ready to use,

-- Metrics - various metrics about migration state are exposed through [Micrometer](https://micrometer.io/).
+- Metrics — various metrics about migration state are exposed through [Micrometer](https://micrometer.io/).

-On top of all, each migrator internal state change emits an event to in-memory event bus.
+On top of all, each migrator internal state change emits an event to in—memory event bus.
 There are multiple types of events which _mongo-migration-stream_ produces:

 | ------------------------------|---------------------------|
 | Event type                    | When the event is emitted |